- Bloemfontein, Free State

 CUT, then still known as the Technikon Free State, opened its doors in 1981 with 285 students enrolled in mainly secretarial, art and design programmes.
 With the restructuring of the higher education landscape a few years ago, CUT embraced its new status as a university of technology and thus positioned itself to succeed as such.
 On 26 March 2004 the former Technikon Free State officially exchanged its “technikon” status for a tailor-made identity when its new name was published in the Government Gazette – a name that is a true reflection of what the university stands for: Central University of Technology, Free State.

 However, it would be a pity if an institution’s progress could be measured only by its state-of the-art facilities.
 At CUT, progress and transformation go hand in hand.
 Within our institutional culture, CUT can also be described in terms of the needs experienced within an African context.
 CUT boasts a diverse student community that is a true reflection of the demographic composition.
 The implementation of an employment equity plan also guarantees that the academic and support staff are representative.
-CUT currently employs 1 582 staff members.
+CUT currently employs staff members in the region of 1 900.

 CUT offers a wide range of qualifications in its four faculties, namely Faculty of Engineering and Information Technology, Faculty of Health and Environmental Sciences, Faculty of Management Sciences, and Faculty of Humanities.
 CUT also commands respect with its relevant research.

 The university is aware of the fact that not everyone has the privilege to study at the main campus on a full-time basis.
-Therefore, selected learning programmes are offered at CUT’s Welkom Campus and Kimberley Regional Learning Centre.
+Therefore, selected learning programmes are offered at CUT’s Welkom Campus.
 An exciting development was CUT’s incorporation of Welkom Campus of the former Vista University on 2 January 2004.
-Learning programmes in Kimberley are offered in conjunction with the Northern Cape Higher Education Institute.
 Through the utilisation of modern technology, some learning programmes can also be pursued electronically via the internet.
-In this way CUT is living up to its status and reputation as a university of technology.
+In this way, CUT is living up to its status and reputation as a university of technology.

 Excellent, quality and inspirational leadership is the cornerstone of any successful organisation.
 This information sets out areas in which managers should lead by example and demonstrate appropriate behaviour to the rest of CUT community.
 At all times, it is expected of all managers to live by institutional and progressive societal values and exhibit the expected behaviours when discharging their duties.